Overall ranking: Came 50th out of 125 in the Complete University Guide for 2016.

 Bursaries: More than £1.4m has been offered in financial support, consisting of nearly 300 scholarships and bursaries- one of the most generous packages in London.
 Find out what you could get here.

 Nightlife: The student bar has an excellent atmosphere and a late license several nights each week.
 It is great value for money and a friendly place to meet people.
 The Students’ Union hosts a varied selection of events too, including regular quizzes, gigs and film nights, as well as the fabulous weekly Club Sandwich night, a Goldsmiths institution!
 There are four student balls per year.

-Price of a pint: We're in London here, so prices will likely still reach at least £3.40.
+Price of a pint: We're in London here- average prices are £3.65.

 Notable societies: The Drama Society often take their plays to the Edinburgh Fringe while the Adventure Society seeks to promote all sorts of adventure across London, hosting regularly fun trips and events.

 Glittering alumni: Contemporary artists, including Sam Taylor-Wood, Tracey Emin, Bridget Riley and Damien Hirst, plus leading creative figures such as Vivienne Westwood, Malcolm McLaren, Graham Coxon and Alex James.
 Also Julian Clary, Tessa Jowell, Damon Albarn of Blur, Katy B, and Mary Quant.